johnathan-convertino-afrl/bus_spi_master/README.md

   *   DEFAULT_CPHA     - Default clock phase for the core (0 or 1).

 ### REGISTERS

+This is a list of registers, the manual has details on there usage.

   * 0x00 = RX_DATA_REG
   * 0x04 = TX_DATA_REG